I THINK I’M PREGNANT.

 Free Home Pregnancy Tests Available

-Free home pregnancy tests are available in the public health vending machine in the lobby of the Mazzoni Center.
-No ID needed.
-If you prefer to take an in-clinic test, here are trusted free or low cost walk-in testing sites:
+If you prefer to take an in-clinic test, here are trusted free or low-cost walk-in testing sites:

 You can also ask your primary care provider or OB-GYN to be tested.